Law of the Minimum Paradoxes: Empirical data

 \subsection{Adaptation of Adults for Change of Climatic Zone}

+The activity of enzymes in human leukocytes was studied \cite{Bul1Limf,Bul2Limf} (alkaline phosphatase, acid phosphatase, succinate dehydrogenase, glyceraldehyde-3-phosphate dehydrogenase, glycerol- 3-phosphate dehydrogenase, and glucose-6-phosphate dehydrogenase).

-Activity of enzymes in human leukocytes was studied \cite{Bul1Limf,Bul2Limf}.
-We analyzed the short-term adaptation (20 days) of groups of healthy 20-30 year old men who change their climate zone: \begin{itemize} \item{From Far North to the South resort (Sochi, Black Sea) in summer;} \item{From the temperate belt of Russia to the South resort (Sochi, Black Sea) in summer.} \end{itemize} Results are represented in Fig.~\ref{Fig4:UrgentNorilsk}.
+We analyzed the short-term adaptation (20 days) of groups of healthy 20-30 year old men who change their climate zone: \begin{itemize} \item{From the Far North to the South resort (Sochi, Black Sea) in the summer;} \item{From the temperate belt of Russia to the South resort (Sochi, Black Sea) in summer.} \end{itemize} Results are represented in Fig.~\ref{Fig4:UrgentNorilsk}.
 This analysis supports the basic hypothesis and, on the other hand, could be used for prediction of the most dangerous periods in adaptation, which need special care.

-We selected the group of 54 people who moved to Far North, that had any illness during the period of short-term adaptation.
-After 6 months at Far North, this test group demonstrates much higher correlations between activity of enzymes than the control group (98 people without illness during the adaptation period).
-We analyzed the activity of enzymes (alkaline phosphatase, acid phosphatase, succinate dehydrogenase, glyceraldehyde-3-phosphate dehydrogenase, glycerol- 3-phosphate dehydrogenase, and glucose-6-phosphate dehydrogenase) in leucocytes: $G=5.81$ in the test group versus $G= 1.36$ in the control group.
+We selected the group of 54 people who moved to the Far North, that had any illness during the period of short-term adaptation.
+After 6 months in the Far North, this test group demonstrates much higher correlations between activity of enzymes than the control group (98 people without illness during the adaptation period).
+For the activity of enzymes in leucocytes $G=5.81$ in the test group versus $G= 1.36$ in the control group.
 To compare the dimensionless variance for these groups, we normalize the activity of enzymes to unite sample means (it is senseless to use the trace of the covariance matrix without normalization because normal activities of enzymes differ in order of magnitude).
 For the test group, the sum of the enzyme variances is 1.204, and for the control group it is 0.388.

-\subsection{Destroying of Correlations ``on the Other Side of Crisis": Acute Hemolytic Anemia in Mice}
+\subsection{Collapse of Correlations ``on the Other Side of Crisis": Acute Hemolytic Anemia in Mice}

 It is very important to understand where the system is going: (i) to the bottom of the crisis with possibility to recover after that bottom, (ii) to the normal state, from the bottom, or (iii) to the ``no return" point, after which it cannot recover.